Vertical Divider

 |

-Growth by Addition In contrast, the growth of small group community by addition is incremental.
-It occurs with the addition of one or more individuals to a preexisting group.
-Incremental growth produces a rate of growth that is significantly slower than the progressively increasing rate associated with exponential multiplication.
+Stated more clearly, the exponential multiplication of small group community did not simply add individuals to the original group; it reproduced an entirely new small group community.
+Therefore, small group communities, typically consisting of 10-20 people, were multiplied at a progressively increasing rate.
+Growth by Addition In contrast to exponential growth, the growth of the church by addition is incremental.
+Significantly slower than exponential growth, incremental growth occurs when one or more individuals are added to a pre-existing group.
 For example, if a variable of two is consistently increased by two, the size of the group is initially doubled.
 Thus, the resultant growth arrives at the exact total as the early stages of exponential growth.
 However, as represented in the following table, that is where the similarity ends: |

 Vertical Divider